kayzhu/kayzhu.github.com/about/index.md

 tagline: this site and me
 ---

-Kay Zhu is a software engineer at Google.
+Kay Zhu is a software engineer in the Virtual Reality group at Google.
 He occasionally refers himself in third person.